TRENT-OS/sdk-resources/rpi3_sd_card/README.md

   * Printing all available environment variables:

         printenv
-  * The deafult baud rate set in the uboot.env file is `115200`
+  * The default baud rate set in the uboot.env file is `115200`